thalesgroup-cert/Watcher/_sources/README.md.txt

 This will update Watcher, Rss-bridge and Searx.

-### Maintain automatically your Docker images up-to-date
-To get the latest features automatically, we **strongly recommend** that you keep all your images up-to-date, using a tool like [Ouroboros](https://github.com/pyouroboros/ouroboros).

 ## Remove the database

 You may want to **reset** your database entirely, in case of troubleshooting or other.
 To do this you need to remove the database stored in your host system and restart the instance: